February 4, 2019

 I started writing this review and reflection back in February 2018, almost one year ago, shortly after my review of the Tan album was published.
 Yes, it really has taken me that long.
 This was not entirely due to my busyness, laziness, or forgetfulness.
 Truth be told, this album flatly demanded my full attention to do it justice and doing so drew too much emotion from me at this point in my life.
 With age comes introspection, and hopefully, wisdom.

 Writing this piece did increase my love for this disc, moving it up even closer to the top of my favorite Carpenters albums.
-Many of my insightful friends at the A&M Corner consider this disc the highlight of the Karen and Richard's career.
+Many of my insightful friends at the A&M Corner consider this disc the highlight of Karen and Richard's career.
 Perhaps they are right.

 --------------------------